 In Dudley, as in other parts of the country, there are more people looking for council housing than there are available properties.
 Council housing is not suitable for everyone and there are other affordable housing options available.

-If you are looking for housing in the Dudley borough one option is rented accommodation from the Council or other registered provider (housing associations).
+If you are looking for housing in the Dudley borough one option is rented accommodation from the Council or other registered providers (housing associations).

 Before applying to join the housing register (waiting list) for council housing with Dudley MBC please read the following information; you can then decide if this service is right for you.